-Alabama won the national title Thursday night at the Rose Bowl on a star-spangled night with rockets crimson glare.
+Alabama won the national title Thursday night at the Rose Bowl on a star-spangled night with rockets' crimson glare.

-The game reflected what college football is, has been and will always be: imperfect, unpredictable and fantastically flawed.
+The game reflected what college football is, has been and always will be: imperfect, unpredictable and fantastically flawed.

-You thought you were going out guns blazing, the way Vince Young did four years ago against USC?
+You thought you were going out with guns blazing, the way Vince Young did four years ago against USC?

 Welcome to life, so often lacking in the art of playing along.

-Yet, what happened to McCoy in the opening minutes is the "you never know" factor that keeps us tuning in.
-Ohio State Coach Woody Hayes used to say the best team always wins and that every thing else is excuses.
+Yet what happened to McCoy in the opening minutes is the "you never know" factor that keeps us tuning in.
+Ohio State Coach Woody Hayes used to say the best team always wins and that everything else is excuses.